emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder_1.md

 Another important question, even if the store currently carryings one or more FFOS phones is

-> "Are there any FireFox OS devices you normally cary, that are not currently in stock?"
+> "Are there any FireFox OS devices you normally carry, that are not currently in stock?"

+And finally  - if there are devices not in stock

+> "Will you be getting new stock?"

 #### Regular Price